 News of the innovation comes at an intriguing time: publication of a detailed report, also from Bank of America, on which disruptive technology is the most likely to be profitable (for banks).
 The company identifies three broad trends: the Internet of Things (IoT), what it calls “the sharing economy”, and online services.
-Robotics links all three, which to any bank taking a tactical macro view means: “robots make money”.
-At least, in a sector in which everyone does what everyone else does and no one challenges the assumptions on which group decisions are made.
+Robotics links all three, which to any bank taking a macro view means: “robots make money”.
+At least, in a sector in which no one challenges the assumptions on which group decisions are made.

 The report says: “We have entered a period of accelerated innovation, made possible by the confluence of many complimentary [sic] enabling technologies required to change a business model.
 Think of it like this: big technology innovations often require many smaller technology advances first.
 This is the ‘building block’ approach to disruption, and we believe the majority of building blocks are now in place.”

-But what might the impact of robotics be on human employment, given that, in banking at least, human employees are becoming removable cost centres in what is, quite literally, now a money-making machine?
-(One that, in order to make more money, may focus less and less on adding customer value, as we’ve seen.)
+But what might the impact of robotics be on human employment, given that, in banking at least, human employees are becoming removable cost centres in a money-making machine?
+One that, in order to make more money, may focus less and less on adding customer value, as we’ve seen.